algbio/metaflow/README.md

 ## 5.3 Creating BLAST database
 We provide a python script for creating BLAST database from the NCBI bacterial genomes.
-To create the BLAST database, run: python Create_Blast_DB.py [Path to BLAST aligner bin]
+To create the BLAST database, run: python Create_Blast_DB.py [Path to BLAST aligner bin] The database will be created inside the folder MetaFlow_Blast/